 Three months before your child’s 18th birthday, the Social Security Administration (SSA) will send you a notice that benefits will end at age 18 unless your child is a full-time student at a secondary (or elementary) school.
 If your child is younger than 19 and still attending a secondary or elementary school, he or she must notify SSA by completing a statement of attendance that has been certified by a school official.
 The benefits then will usually continue until he or she graduates, or until two months after reaching age 19, whichever comes first.

 If your child is disabled

-Benefits will continue at age 18 to a child who is disabled.
-Childhood disability benefits are also payable after attainment of age 18, if the disability began before age 22.
+Benefits continue after age 18 if a child is disabled.
+Childhood disability benefits are payable after attainment of age 18, if the disability began before age 22.

 If you take care of a child

 If you are receiving benefits because you have a child in your care, the date your benefits will stop may be different than the child’s.

 If the child is not disabled, your benefits will end when he or she turns 16.
 If the child is disabled, your benefits may continue if you exercise parental control and responsibility for a mentally disabled child or perform personal services for a child who is physically disabled.
 Before the child reaches 16, SSA will send you a notice describing the conditions under which your benefits may continue.

 How much can a family get?